Last Updated on September 6, 2023 by Tim Wells

 Click on it to continue.

-Here, you’ll see details like different versions of the addon that are available, as well as any dependencies that will be installed along with the addon.
+Here, you’ll see details like different versions of the available addon and any dependencies that will be installed along with the addon.

 Click Install to continue.